What is Southwestern Pennsylvania Sustainable Business Compact?

 For the business taking its first steps in sustainability, the Compact On Ramp offers a baseline for implementing policies and initiatives, tracking performance and making improvements.
 The Compact provides guidelines for reporting on sustainability, helping the company to respond to stakeholders and stand out among competitors.
 Some will use the Compact to position for reporting to the Global Reporting Initiative or B Impact Assessment and respond to impact assessments from the CDP (formerly the Carbon Disclosure Project), RobecoSAM/Dow Jones Sustainability Index, and others.

 For the business that has embedded sustainability fully into its operations, culture and strategy, achieving Silver-, Gold-, or Platinum-level standing in the Compact is a means of receiving regional recognition for its sustainability disclosure and performance, as well as of incorporating sustainability issues of regional importance.

-Download Performance Criteria at the link above to access the full Compact guidelines, including the Compact On Ramp.
+Download Performance Criteria at the link above to access the full Compact guidelines.

 Get started with the Compact On Ramp

 Through the On Ramp, businesses can assess their sustainability performance, commit to progress, and follow a road map to Compact achievement.

 In addition, On Ramp data is tracked in aggregate to assess business sustainability progress in Southwestern Pennsylvania.